 Stormwater Service District

-The stormwater service district includes all of Fairfax County and the towns of Clifton, Herndon and Vienna.
-Federal government property and the City of Fairfax are excluded from the stormwater service district.
+This year, the Board adopted a Capital Improvement Program (CIP) that includes a one quarter cent increase in the stormwater tax for each of the next five years.
+The stormwater service district includes Fairfax County and the towns of Clifton, Herndon and Vienna.
+Federal government property and the City of Fairfax are excluded from the district.

-Much of the county developed from the 1950s through the 1970s prior to requirements for stormwater controls.
+Much of Fairfax County developed from the 1950s through the 1970s, prior to requirements for stormwater controls.
 Prior to fiscal year 2010, the county’s stormwater management program had been supported by the general fund.
-More recent budget constraints resulted in less funding for capital project support.

 Average Annual Cost

-If a property tax bill is sent directly to a mortgage company, it will be paid as part of the real estate tax payment.
+If a property tax bill is sent directly to a mortgage company, the stormwater tax will be paid as part of the real estate tax payment.
+Unlike a utility, in many cases the stormwater service district tax may be claimed as a deductible expense on income tax returns.

 How Funding is Used